 Two distinct approaches can be used to consolidate GHG emissions for organizational reporting: control and equity share.
 The control approach can be further subdivided into financial control and operational control.
-Organizations shall account for and report their consolidated GHG data according to either one of the control approaches or the equity share approach, as presented below.
-Only one approach can be used to prepare an inventory and that approach must be applied consistently across an organization's operations.
-If the reporting organization wholly owns all its operations, its organizations with joint operations, the organizational boundary and the resulting emissions may differ depending on the approach used.
+Organizations shall account for and report their consolidated GHG data according to either one of the control approaches or the equity share approach as presented below.
+If the reporting organization wholly owns all its operations, its organizational boundary will be the same whichever approach is used.
+For organizations with joint operations, the organizational boundary and the resulting emissions may differ depending on the approach used.
 In both wholly owned and joint operations, the choice of approach may change how emissions are categorized when operational boundaries are set (see Chapter 4).
-In such cases, organizations may choose to develop multiple inventories using different consolidation approaches.